 Regarding accommodation please visit this post within the site with more information about renting a holiday flat in the mountains.
 The normal routes to Jof di Montasio are harder and longer than those to Mangart, just to know if you are in a situation to choose where to go.
 This is primarily due to a much higher car approach when you go to Mangart.

 I have included this mountain in my list of best mountains to climb in Italy in one day.
+You might want to read also about my tour to the nearby Foronon del Buinc and Bivacco Luca Vuerich.
 Please leave a comment below.
 I shall be happy to give answers to any questions.